2023 Under-21 EURO qualifying latest: Germany, Portugal, Spain, Belgium in finals

 Article body

-Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania is into its final fortnight, with holders Germany, Portugal, Belgium and Spain through so far to join the co-hosts next summer.
+Qualifying for the 2023 UEFA European Under-21 Championship in Georgia and Romania is nearing completion, with holders Germany, Portugal, Belgium and Spain through so far to join the co-hosts next summer.

 In all, 53 teams are competing for 14 places alongside Georgia and Romania.
-Alongside the confirmed group winners, several other nations are certain of at least a September play-off by finishing in the top two.
+In addition to the confirmed group winners, several other nations are certain of at least a September play-off by finishing in the top two.

 Qualifying summary